aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

 #### AWS Glue Data Catalog to another AWS Glue Data Catalog

-Currently, you cannot access an AWS Glue Data Catalog in another account.
-However, you can migrate (copy) metadata from the Data Catalog in one account to another.
+You can migrate (copy) metadata from the Data Catalog in one account to another.
 The steps are:

 1. Enable cross-account access for an S3 bucket so that both source and target accounts can access it.
 See
    [the Amazon S3 documenation](http://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html#example-bucket-policies-use-case-1)